 Closed Fridays June - Aug.

 Emergency Medical Technology - Paramedic

-Note: Criminal background checks and drug testing are required for all health professions programs.
+Criminal background checks and drug testing are required for all health professions programs.
 Students applying to the health professions programs must provide a valid social security number in order to complete the criminal background check required by clinical agencies and to take licensing/certification exams.
 Students demonstrating a positive background check or positive drug test will be denied admission to health professions programs.
 Students demonstrating a positive background check or positive drug test while enrolled in health professions programs will be dismissed from the program.

-- Be 18 years of age or older (provide proof)
+- Age 18 years or older.

 - Apply with ECC - how to apply»